KumarAkash10/King-Sukh-Website/README.md

 # King-Sukh-Website
-This project aims to redesign the King Sukh Guest House website to improve its visual appeal, usability, and responsiveness.
+This project aims to redesign the King Sukh Guest House website to improve its visual appeal, usability, and responsiveness.It Using HTML, CSS and JavaScript, the goal is to create a modern, user-friendly interface that highlights the guest house’s services.
+The final website will be optimized for all devices and search engines, providing an engaging experience for visitors and increasing customer inquiries.